yhara/monolist/README.md

 MonoList
 ========

-Have too many stuffs in your house?
+Have too many things in your house?
 Manage them with MonoList.

 ![](http://gyazo.com/d69acf3db561a456422821c34c742da7.png)